Qovery/qovery-client-go/docs/JobAdvancedSettings.md

 `func (o *JobAdvancedSettings) HasSecurityServiceAccountName() bool`

 HasSecurityServiceAccountName returns a boolean if a field has been set.

+### GetSecurityReadOnlyRootFilesystem

+`func (o *JobAdvancedSettings) GetSecurityReadOnlyRootFilesystem() bool`

+GetSecurityReadOnlyRootFilesystem returns the SecurityReadOnlyRootFilesystem field if non-nil, zero value otherwise.

+### GetSecurityReadOnlyRootFilesystemOk

+`func (o *JobAdvancedSettings) GetSecurityReadOnlyRootFilesystemOk() (*bool, bool)`

+GetSecurityReadOnlyRootFilesystemOk returns a tuple with the SecurityReadOnlyRootFilesystem field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSecurityReadOnlyRootFilesystem

+`func (o *JobAdvancedSettings) SetSecurityReadOnlyRootFilesystem(v bool)`

+SetSecurityReadOnlyRootFilesystem sets SecurityReadOnlyRootFilesystem field to given value.

+### HasSecurityReadOnlyRootFilesystem

+`func (o *JobAdvancedSettings) HasSecurityReadOnlyRootFilesystem() bool`

+HasSecurityReadOnlyRootFilesystem returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)